tonysln/zimpy/README.md

 ```bash
 python main.py
 ```
-3. The database is the populated with the contents of the ZIM file.
+3. The database is then populated with the contents of the ZIM file.
 This may take a few minutes.
 4. Access the hosted content by navigating to `127.0.0.1:5000` in your web browser.

 ### Custom Templates